mdn/content/files/en-us/learn/javascript/first_steps/arrays/index.md

 4. Try making some more modifications to your array examples before moving on.
 Play around a bit, and see what works and what doesn't.

-## Finding index of items in an array
+## Finding the index of items in an array

 If you don't know the index of an item, you can use the {{jsxref("Array.prototype.indexOf()","indexOf()")}} method.
 The `indexOf()` method takes an item as an argument and will either return the item's index or `-1` if the item is not in the array: